gulfofmaine/buoy_barn/Readme.md

 If this does occur (look for `psycopg` in the errors), just open and save `app/manage.py` to get the server to try to reload.
 It works to hit save in most other `.py` files under the `app/` directory as well.

+### Dependency Management

+To add a dependency, copy it (and the version) into `requirements.in`.
+Then run `make requirements-compile` to run pip-tools to regenerate the `requirements.txt` file to pin the whole dependency tree.

+You can also run `make requirement-tree` to see the whole requirements tree and if there are any conflicts.